Tempeh Spring Rolls

 Then just slice it fairly thin and you’re ready to go!

 In my opinion, the key to any good spring roll is making sure you have lots of good, crunchy veggies to add to them.

 For this version, I grated a carrot, sliced some cucumbers thin, and used some bean sprouts and pea shoots.
 These were a good mix, but don’t feel obligated to use all of them.
 You could use almost any fresh and crunchy vegetable for these guys.

-Making the Rolls
+Rolling the Vegan Spring Rolls